SAP/ai-sdk-java/docs/adrs/005-release-strategy.md

 - Any features released exclusively under the `sap-internal` plan are not supported.
 - There will be no stable releases of the SDKs to internal artifactory.
-  For Java, we deliver SNAPSHOT versions to the interhal artifactories, for JS we deliver canary releases to NPM.
+  For Java, we deliver SNAPSHOT versions to Artifactory, for JS we deliver canary releases to NPM.
 - Please note that the following is allowed:
   - Public API in an unreleased SDK version for unreleased AI Core features.
     Notably, this will **block** the release of the SDK until the AI Core feature is released publicly.